port-labs/ocean/docs/src/getting-started/quickstart.md

 </div>

-### Interactive API docs
+#### Interactive API docs

+An integration comes built-in with a FastAPI server which also provides a REST interface and a Swagger webpage.

-Open your browser and go to [http://localhost:8000/docs](http://localhost:8000/docs).
-You should see the following:
+To view the routes exposed by your integration open your browser and go to [http://localhost:8000/docs](http://localhost:8000/docs).
+You will see the automatic interactive API documentation for the integration routes (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)):

 ![IntegrationScaffoldSwagger.png](../assets/IntegrationScaffoldSwagger.png)

-You will see the automatic interactive API documentation for the integration routes (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui))

 <details markdown="1">
-<summary>Alternative Api docs...</summary>
+<summary>Alternative API docs</summary>

-There is an alternative to the Api docs (provided by [Redoc](https://github.com/Redocly/redoc))
+There is an alternative to the API docs (provided by [Redoc](https://github.com/Redocly/redoc))

 Open your browser and go to [http://localhost:8000/redoc](http://localhost:8000/redoc).
-You should see the following:
+You will see the following:

 ![IntegrationScaffoldSwagger.png](../assets/IntegrationScaffoldRedoc.png)